coldBl00d/Datashaper/README.md

 algorithm :

-for record in the drving table:
+find total number of parent, write to xml find total number of child, write to xml for record in the parent table:
+    find its child records
-    find number of child record in child table write the child rowid into xml
+    get number of child for a parent record from the result set.
+    Make an XML entity object with parent record id, count of child make a map of parent pk --> meta object
     make a map of child --> parent

 for every child in the map:
 	if(number_of_parents(child)> 1 )
-    	for every parent that it is associated to child parent.count - 1
+    	for every parent that it is associated to child parent.unique - 1

-for every parent
+for every parent metaobject
-	write the unique count
+	write metaboject